Article Translations: (Spanish)

 Questions to Ask Yourself

-- Am I anxious over something, like school, a social situation, or an event where my abilities might be tested?
+- Am I stressed, sad, or anxious over something, like school, a social situation, or at home?

-- Has there been a big event in my life that I'm having trouble dealing with?
+- Has there been an event in my life that I'm having trouble dealing with?

 - Do other people in my family use food to soothe their feelings too?

-If you answered yes to many of these questions, then it's possible that eating has become a coping mechanism instead of a way to fuel your body.
+If you answered yes to some of these questions, it's possible that eating has become a coping mechanism instead of a way to fuel your body.

 Breaking the Cycle